koderover/zadig/README.md

 ### Bootcamps

-Zadig [bootcamp](https://github.com/koderover/zadig-bootcamp) are designed to expose developers to both the simplicity and depth of the continuous delivery solution.
-With many Hands-on tips, best practice case study, and demonstrations of typical application scenario,and much more.
+With many hands-on tips, best practices, case studies and demos of typical application scenarios, Zadig [bootcamp](https://github.com/koderover/zadig-bootcamp) is designed to expose developers to the simplicity and the depth of the Zadig continuous delivery solution.

 Just follow [Tutorials](https://www.koderover.com/tutorials) to try it step by step.

 ### How to make contribution?